TheOdinProject/curriculum/foundations/javascript_basics/function_basics.md

 In the example above, we pass in `favoriteAnimal('Goat')` as an argument in `log()`.
 When doing so, the return value of the `favoriteAnimal('Goat')` function call (the string `"Goat is my favorite animal!"`) is used as the argument for `log()`, without first storing it in a separate variable.

 Keep this possibility in mind because you'll be passing in function calls as arguments somewhat often.
-If we just called the function without using `console.log` to print it's return value, nothing would appear in the console **but** nonetheless the function would return that string.
+If we just called `favoriteAnimal('Goat')` on its own without passing it as an argument for `console.log` to print it's return value, it would still return that string... to nowhere.
+Nothing would appear in the console, nor would the string get stored in a variable.

 Feel free to experiment with the code on your own and replace `'Goat'` with your favorite animal.
 Notice how we can change the argument to anything we like?
 Try changing `animal` in the function declaration and in the function body, too.
 What happens when you do?